 And if you need help with something?
 We’ll have you covered every step of the way.
 Students at the Central Pasco campus have access to tutors, online technical support, Library and Learning Center resources and Career Services assistance.

 How is the Central Pasco Campus involved in the local community?

-Though the location of the local Rasmussen College campuses has changed, the Central Pasco campus will continue to be involved in the Pasco county community.
-Stern says the Central Pasco campus will continue the College’s volunteer efforts with local schools and continue their support for the PACE Center for Girls.
+Though the location of the local Rasmussen University campuses has changed, the Central Pasco campus will continue to be involved in the Pasco county community.
+Stern says the Central Pasco campus will continue the University’s volunteer efforts with local schools and continue their support for the PACE Center for Girls.

 “Having been with Rasmussen for several years now, I can honestly say I love it here.
 I love the people, the mission of the school—which aligns with my personal beliefs—and its community-oriented and philanthropic roots,” Stern says.

 Quick facts about the Central Pasco campus

 The Central Pasco campus is located in a quickly growing community in the Tampa area.
 As Odessa continues to grow, the campus is excited to grow with it.
 When Rasmussen University students visit the campus, whether for labs, a study session or for a visit with a student advisor, they’ll have options for where they can grab a caffeine boost with a Starbucks across the parking lot and a Dunkin Donuts minutes away.
 In need of a quick bite?
 A McDonalds, a Pizza Hut and a Chili’s Bar & Grill location are all in walking distance.
 Plus, there are plenty of commercial spaces and retail shops in the area if you need to make a quick trip to the store.

 Picture yourself at the Rasmussen University – Central Pasco campus